CSAILVision/LabelMeAnnotationTool/annotationTools/js/README.txt

 bubble.js - Displays bubble popup when labeling or editing a polygon.

+generic_canvas.js - Generic rendering canvas.
+Eventually all drawing functionalities will be refactored into this class.

 A. Here are the steps for getting a new image: